We offer the largest in-stock laminate flooring selection in San Francisco Bay Area.

 There are many reasons why laminate flooring may be the best choice for your home.
 Laminate flooring offers the look of real wood or stone at a fraction of the cost, presenting an extremely economical option for many home owners.
 Laminate flooring is easy to install, easy to clean and easy to maintain.
 Laminate is an exceptionally durable product and resists both staining and fading.
 In addition, laminate flooring can be an environmentally friendly option, often made with recycled materials and requiring no harvesting of rare trees.
 Visit a Floor Store location near you to see our available laminate products today!

-We have seven laminate flooring showrooms spread throughout the San Francisco Bay Area, serving dozens of cities and communities including San Francisco, Richmond, Dublin, Santa Rosa, San Rafael, Pittsburg, Concord, Alameda, San Ramon, Pleasanton, Pittsburgh, San Leandro, Danville, Antioch, Berkeley, Walnut Creek, Livermore, Oakland, Marin, Newark, Pleasant Hill, Lafayette, Hayward, East Bay, Brentwood and Castro Valley.
+We have seven laminate flooring showrooms spread throughout the San Francisco Bay Area, serving dozens of cities and communities including San Francisco, Richmond, Dublin, Santa Rosa, San Rafael, Pittsburg, Concord, Alameda, San Ramon, Pleasanton, San Leandro, Danville, Antioch, Berkeley, Walnut Creek, Livermore, Oakland, Marin, Newark, Pleasant Hill, Lafayette, Hayward, East Bay, Brentwood and Castro Valley.
 Find a laminate flooring store location nearest you, you’ll find thousands of laminate flooring products to choose from, along with experts who can answer even your toughest questions.

 Laminate Flooring has many benefits to offer.
 To find more about laminate flooring San Francisco Bay Area visit laminate flooring basics, laminate flooring questions, laminate flooring care & maintenance or visit our laminate gallery for inspiration.